TiCoKH/ssi-engine/README.md

 Buck Rogers 1 resides and noShowTitle argument makes the engine skip the screens before the title menu.

-Make sure all game data filenames are uppercase.

 In the title menu use

 * D to start the demo